 Following its mission of Bringing Music To Life and Lives To Music, MDC aspires is to entertain and enrich the community, develop a broad audience and encourage area citizens to appreciate fine vocal performance.
 It also provides a place for amateur vocalists to learn and grow through performance under the direction of competent artists.
 Membership is open to all area vocalists.

-St. Mark Lutheran Church
+St. Malachy Catholic Church